annmirosh/researches-Ionic/README.md

         //for launching app in the browser
         $ ionic serve

+        //for launching app in the browser in emulator mode
+        $ ionic serve --lab

         //for launching app on device
         $ ionic build android
         $ ionic run android